 Multivariate Clustering Analysis of the ECRB Cross Drift Discontinuities, Yucca Mountain Project

-N. H. Maerz and W. Zhuo, "Multivariate Clustering Analysis of the ECRB Cross Drift Discontinuities, Yucca Mountain Project," Proceedings of the 40th US Rocks Mechanics Symposium, American Rock Mechanics Association (ARMA), Jan 2005.
+N. H. Maerz and W. Zhuo, "Multivariate Clustering Analysis of the ECRB Cross Drift Discontinuities, Yucca Mountain Project," Proceedings of the 40th U.S. Symposium on Rock Mechanics (USRMS): Rock Mechanics for Energy, Mineral and Infrastructure Development in the Northern Regions (2005, Anchorage, AK), American Rock Mechanics Association (ARMA), Sep 2005.

 Geosciences and Geological and Petroleum Engineering

 Clustering Analysis; Nuclear Waste Repository; Yucca Mountain, Nevada

 Article - Conference proceedings

 © 2005 American Rock Mechanics Association (ARMA), All rights reserved.